Non-Halo Structures and their Effects on Gravitational Lensing: Simulations of WDM structure formation

 This dynamical classification divides sheet tracing particles into four classes, voids, pancakes, filaments and haloes respectively corresponding to 0, 1, 2 and 3 collapsed axes, only the latter of the four having released N-body particles.
 This allows to trace and separate the different structures present in a simulation, a feature used in later sections.

 \paragraph*{Resolution employed.} \ In our analysis, we use simulations based on this new approach proposed by \cite{Stucker2020}.
 Specifically, our simulations use $256^3$ particles to reconstruct the density field through interpolation of the phase space distribution function (where applicable), but additionally trace $512^3$ normal $N$-body particles which are used to reconstruct the density field where the interpolation fails (i.e. mostly in three-dimensionally collapsed structures) and can be used to infer other properties, such as the halo mass function.
-A more in-depth analysis of these simulations will be presented in forthcoming work (St\"ucker et al. 2021, in prep).
+A more in-depth analysis of these simulations can be found in \citet{Stuecker2021}.

 \paragraph*{Mass density field.} \ With similar interpolation techniques to those used to compute forces one can, in a post-processing step, recover a density field with much higher sampling than the original output \citep[e.g.][]{Abel2012,Hahn2016}.
 Other than generating detailed visualisations \citep[e.g.][]{Kaehler2012}, this feature also allows to recover small scale features that would not be visible from the initial tracer particles and to reduce the discreteness noise in lensing simulations \citep[e.g.][]{Angulo2014}.
 In later sections we will refer to the use of this technique as `resampling the density field'.
 Based on high-quality density fields generated in this way, we perform simulations of the strong gravitational lensing effect, which we describe next.